Career growth for mid-career professionals: the advantage you already have

 Conclusion

-The paths forward aren’t mysterious.
-They’re management advancement, specialist depth, and lateral movement – often in combination.
+The paths forward are not mysterious.
+They are management advancement, specialist depth, and lateral movement, often in combination.

-The strategies aren’t complicated – they’re visibility, strategic contribution, and relationship building.
-The only thing that changes at mid-career is that none of this works if you’re waiting to be discovered.
-You have to be intentional about where you’re going and strategic about building the expertise and visibility to get there.
+The strategies are not complicated.
+They are visibility, strategic contribution, and relationship building.
+The only thing that changes at mid-career is that none of this works if you are waiting to be discovered.
+You have to be intentional about where you are going and strategic about building the expertise and visibility to get there.
+That intentional, written approach to goals is the whole reason we build the planning tools at Goals and Progress: a plan you can see is a plan you can actually move on.

-The question isn’t whether you can grow at mid-career.
-It’s whether you’ll treat your position as a limitation or a launching point.
+The question is not whether you can grow at mid-career.
+It is whether you will treat your position as a limitation or a launching point.

 Next 10 minutes

-- Identify one senior person in your organization (or industry) you’d like to build a relationship with
+• Identify one senior person in your organization (or industry) you would like to build a relationship with

 This week